S1aX0r/Ghosted/Ghosted.md

 -Black hoodie (no zipper, logo, or design)

+-T-shirt or shirt (no logo or design)

 -Black bomber or regular jacket (no logo or design),

 -Dark gray, green, tan, brown or black, fitted / slim (optional) cargo pants, joggers, sweatpants or jeans.

 -Dark colored beanie (no logo, design or pompom)

--Dark clothed doctor face mask (optional)
+-Dark clothed medical face mask (optional)

 -Gloves